Dooms in Augusta County, Virginia — The American South (Mid-Atlantic)

 Erected 1949 by Virginia Conservation Commission.
 (Marker Number JD-14.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Port Republic Road Historic District (approx. 2½ miles away); Waynesboro (approx. 2.9 miles away); Virginia Metalcrafters (approx. 3 miles away); a different marker also named Waynesboro (approx. 3 miles away); William H. Harman Monument (approx. 3 miles away); Fishburne Military School (approx. 3 miles away); Plumb House (approx. 3.1 miles away); Early’s Last Battle (approx. 3.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Port Republic Road Historic District (approx. 2˝ miles away); River Crossings & Bridges (approx. 2.9 miles away); Waynesboro (approx. 2.9 miles away); Virginia Metalcrafters Ecology of the South River (approx. 3 miles away); a different marker also named Waynesboro (approx. 3 miles away); William H. Harman Monument (approx. 3 miles away); Fishburne Military School (approx. 3.1 miles away).

 Categories. • Colonial Era • War, US Civil • War, US Revolutionary •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on September 22, 2019.
 This page originally submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 1,415 times since then and 3 times this year.
-Photo 1. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia. • Craig Swain was the editor who published this page.
+This page has been viewed 1,485 times since then and 24 times this year.
+Photos: 1. submitted on March 4, 2009, by Robert H. Moore, II of Winchester, Virginia.
+2. submitted on September 22, 2019, by J. J. Prats of Powell, Ohio. • Craig Swain was the editor who published this page.